Rising Tide Communities - Orangewood

 About This Program

 Rising Tide Communities, developed by Orangewood Foundation, is a transitional housing program.
-The program provides a range of options for former foster youth, which include housing, employment assistance, transportation assistance, ongoing training in day-to-day life skills, counseling, mentoring, and spiritual life development.
-Rising Tide Communities is an intermediate step between dependency on the foster care system and independent living.
+The program provides a range of options for TAY, which includes housing, employment assistance, education assistance, ongoing training in day-to-day life skills, counseling and mentoring.
+Rising Tide Communities is an intentional community to assist TAY to develop skills that are designed to assist them in as they move into more permanent housing situation.

 The goal of Rising Tide Communities - Orangewood is: